 Moisture and mold problems can occur on the ceiling for a variety of reasons.
 For the sake of clarity, let’s look at the most common ceiling problems in two broad categories: 1.)
 Humidity.
 2.)
 Liquid moisture.

-Humidity problems occur when warm, moisture laden air interacts with a cool ceiling, causing condensation and subsequent mold growth.
+Humidity problems occur when warm, moisture-laden air interacts with a cool ceiling, causing condensation and subsequent interior mold growth.
 Liquid moisture problems are due to direct liquid water exposure, i.e. plumbing failures, roof leaks, etc.

 Occasionally the mold growth is due to a combination of both factors.
 In the photo above, ceiling mold was due to an extensive flooding event while the home was unoccupied.
 Although the water never touched the ceiling, the flooded flooring created extremely high humidity throughout the entire home.
 Over time, mold growth occurred on the ceiling.

 While mold growth on the ceiling is often obvious, there is another building defect that can look eerily similar.
 It’s called ghosting.
 It occurs when soot and dust particles stick to the ceiling.
 Over time, these particles cause a permanent stain.
 The clue is in the pattern.
 Ghosting often appears in perfectly straight lines.

 Why?
 The lines correspond to the framing joists in the attic above.
 The framing is a worse insulator than the surrounding fiberglass, which passes through to the ceiling below.
 The colder temperature leads to condensation, which causes the soot and dust particles to stick.
 Still unsure whether or not you’ve got mold?
 Read our guidance on mold testing.

 Ghosting from cigarette smoke: